pallad-ts/error-mapper/README.md

 ```

 Whenever final mapper gets called, error mappers are invoked in registration order until the one that is able to handle
 the error returns an output.
-Output then gets formatted by registered output transformers and returned.
+The output then gets formatted by registered output transformers and returned.

 `error-mapper` has no idea what to do with created output and you are responsible to do whatever is needed to properly
-represent the situation.
+represent data.

 ```typescript
 app.use((err, req, res, next) => {